ORIGINAL ISSUE 1/1/2019

 10. ORGANIC CERTIFICATION

-If Customer wants a Product certified organic, Nutrition Laboratories will make the organic product calculation, assemble the required documentation and submit to the Company’s organic certifier.
-The annual charge (due on first certification and each July 1 thereafter) is $650 per product.
+II Customer requests organic certification, Nutrition Laboratories shall prepare the organic product calculation, assemble required documentation, and submit such materials to its organic certifier.
+The annual fee is $650 per product, due upon initial certification and each July 1 thereafter.

 11. LABELING WITH ORGANIC INGREDIENTS

-Labels for products that are not certified organic but list organic ingredients must be approved by Nutrition Laboratories organic certifier before printing.
-Nutrition Laboratories’ Quality Director will instruct Customer on the requirements for such approval.
+For Products that are not certified organic but reference organic ingredients, labels must be approved by Nutrition Laboratories’ organic certifier prior to printing.
+Nutrition Laboratories’ Quality Director shall advise Customer regarding approval requirements.

 12. PURCHASES BY NUTRITION LABORATORIES

-If Customer wants Nutrition Laboratories to purchase components and/or ingredients, Nutrition Laboratories will first submit purchase orders for Customer's approval.
-Nutrition Laboratories will then place purchase orders for such components and ingredients after receiving payment in full from Customer.
-Nutrition Laboratories will add a logistics fee to such purchases.
+If Customer requests that Nutrition Laboratories purchase ingredients or components on Customer’s behalf, Nutrition Laboratories shall submit purchase orders for Customer’s approval.
+Purchases will be made only after receipt of full payment from Customer.
+A logistics fee shall be added to such purchases.

 13. CUSTOMER-PROVIDED INGREDIENTS AND COMPONENTS

-Ingredients, bottles, caps, labels, case boxes, and other components that Customer provides must arrive at Nutrition Laboratories' warehouse at least ten working days before a scheduled production, unless otherwise agreed to.
+All Customer‑provided ingredients, bottles, caps, labels, cartons, and other components must arrive at Nutrition Laboratories’ warehouse at least ten (10) business days prior to the scheduled production date, unless otherwise agreed in writing.

 14. INGREDIENTS FOR A FIRST PRODUCTION